codecrafters-io/build-your-own-redis/stage_descriptions/base-01-jm1.md

 ### TCP (Transmission Control Protocol)

-[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the underlying protocol used by protocols like HTTP, SSH and others you're probably familiar with.
+[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the underlying protocol used by protocols like HTTP, SSH, and others you're probably familiar with.
 Redis also uses TCP for communication between its clients and servers.

-For this stage, your program will act as a basic TCP server that listens for incoming connections on port 6379.
+For this stage, your program should act as a basic TCP server that listens for incoming connections on port 6379.

 ### Tests